HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

     brew install net-snmp

 Once the application is installed, the **snmpwalk** command can be used to obtain a full walk of a device.
 The amount of time it takes to perform the walk can vary from device to device and depends on external factors such as network speed and target device CPU load.
-Generally, expect the process to take a few minutes unless the device has a large amount of information such as a large network switch, in which case, it may take longer.
+It is recommended to perform the walk from the Data Collector machine, and for that machine to be on the same network as the device being walked.
+Expect the process to take a few minutes unless the device has a large amount of information such as a large network switch, in which case, it may take longer.

 .. note:: If you are logged in to a remote machine when performing the walk via **ssh/putty** watch out for session timeouts.
 This would end the snmpwalk job.
 Standard UNIX/Linux tools such as **tmux, screen or nohup** may help in managing sessions and avoiding a timeout.